Exciting engineering challenges with great prizes

 • Luis Filipe Ferreira de Moraes

-Luis Filipe Ferreira de Moraes over 10 years ago
+Luis Filipe Ferreira de Moraes about 11 years ago

 As an Add, RoboSavvy Humanoid Design - MV-03 by valerio is a very intresting design with very intresting solutions, However i do worry about the available torque of some of those servos.
 67cm is a very big height for some of those servos, Am i right?